busbar-io/busbar-server/README.md

 In order to Busbar to work properly you will need to have:
 - A private Route53 zone.
-- An external Route53 zone.
+- A public Route53 zone.
 - An IAM User to be used by the private Docker registry.
 - A S3 bucket for the private Docker registry set with the proper policy.